 Library services

-Our librarians are on hand to assist with enquiries, record checking and advice.
-Please note we are revising the terms of our research service from 15 December 2020 going forward.
+Our team is on hand to assist with enquiries, record checking and advice.

 Our email address for research enquiries: [email protected]